cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ![textures_folder](\images\barracuda-posenet-tutorial\textures_folder.PNG)

-Open the folder and right click an empty space.
+Open the folder and right-click an empty space.
 In the `Create` section, click `Render Texture`.
 You can name it something like `video_texture`.

 ![create_render_texture](\images\barracuda-posenet-tutorial\create_render_texture.PNG)